attrEffect

 const width = motionValue(100) attrEffect("rect", { width })

-attributes, converting camel case to kebab case.
+attrEffect will automatically handle casing for aria and data attributes, converting camel case to kebab case.

 const value = motionValue("#fff") attrEffect(counter, { ariaValuenow: value, dataValue: value }) // <div aria-valuenow="#fff" data-value="#fff">